Advice for Parents

 - To limit spending and avoid lost money, teach your child to take money out of the ATM a little at a time.
 For example, on Mondays, have him or her take out the cash he or she will need for each week.

-- Don’t begin exchanging currency before your child departs-have him or her wait until he or she reach the destination.
+- Don’t begin exchanging currency before your child departs-have him or her wait until he or she reaches the destination.

 Helping your child to enhance his or her sense of responsibility can be beneficial to the student as he or she intern abroad, and in general.